-This time of year, there are Christmas wreaths adorning everywhere imaginable—from doors and fences to lampposts and windows—even the front grille of the car!
+This time of year, Christmas wreaths are hung in every place imaginable—from doors and fences to lampposts and windows—even the front grille of the car!
 How did a round bit of greenery come to symbolize the holidays?

 Wreaths are part of many ancient traditions dating back to the earliest civilizations.
 The circle is a symbol of immortality; throughout history, wreaths have been associated with life, rejuvenation, and renewal.
 Originally, wreaths were worn around the head, neck, or waist.

-They can be used flat on a table for decoration or as an advent wreath, which also has candles, one for each Sunday between Thanksgiving and Christmas.
+They can be used flat on a table for decoration or as an advent wreath, which also contains candles, one for each Sunday between Thanksgiving and Christmas.